Conscription: Drafting of women

 Throughout history, women have only been conscripted to join armed forces in a few countries, in contrast to the universal practice of conscription from among the male population.
 The traditional view has been that military service is a test of manhood and a rite of passage from boyhood into manhood.
-In recent years, this position has been challenged on the basis that it violates gender equality, and some countries, especially in Europe, have extended conscription obligations to women.
+In recent years, this position has been challenged on the basis that it violates gender equality, and some countries, have extended conscription obligations to women.